Open Exploring Smart Search in another browser window to work through this tutorial side by side.

 At the end of the quiz, enter your full name and e-mail address to receive a copy of your completed quiz.

-Separate the two email addresses with a comma.
+Separate the two email addresses with a comma (no spaces).
 For example:

 Please enter your name and email address to retrieve a copy of your completed quiz.